92019494/FijiBlog/README.md

 "source myenv/bin/activate" then..
 "python manage.py runserver"

-Note: Due to the permissions on the school computers i was unable to find a way to use djangos built in server to run the downloaded project on a windows machine.
+Note: The virtual environment in this repository only works on mac.
+If you intend to run this project on windows you will have to set up your own virtual environment with django installed.

 Note: As i'm aware, only django and django-crispy-forms libraries are installed in the project